 The sense of discovery brought me to unfamiliar places and found new paths to wander.
-Until now I’m still surprised how fierce and lucky I am whenever I stuck my hands into those holes to catch frogs and never a single snake.
+Until now I’m still surprised how careless and lucky to stick my hands into those holes to catch frogs and not a snake.

-My grandmother was beautiful. her hair was like the waves of the ocean clipped with a ribbon.
+My grandmother was such beautiful woman.
+Her hair were like waves of the ocean clipped with a ribbon.
 She was hard-working.
-Toughest woman I’ve ever known and she always amazed me on how she manage to still look beautiful after a long tiring day of walking to search for food.
+Toughest woman I’ve ever known.
+Always amazed me on how she managed to always be graceful even after walking all day at work.
+She was a Kabo (“jueteng”).

-I wish I was able to help her buy medicine and treat her diabetes back in the day because I always heard her cry at night when it was causing her pain.
-It gave me the wrong impression that hospitals were only for dying people because she never let us bring her there.
-But I was wrong, hospitals were for people who can afford to live longer.
+I wish I was able to help her buy medicine and treat her diabetes back in the day.
+I always heard her cry at night when it was causing her pain.
+It gave me the wrong impression that hospitals were only for dying people because she never let us bring her.
+I was wrong, hospitals are for people who can afford to live longer.

 If only I was older.

-One day my teacher pulled me out from the class because I got caught stealing ice candy from the canteen.
-All I wanted was eat.
-From that day on things got even worst.
+One day my teacher pulled me out from class because I got caught stealing ice candy from the canteen.
+From that day, things became worst.
 I felt discriminated everyday.
 I was bullied and rejected.
 Everyday I had to live with these people who only looked at me with disgust and fear that I would steal their things.
-No one wanted to sit close to me or take me to their groups.
-It was horrible.
-I felt all alone.
-Until I found safety letting my hair cover my face to feel a little bit safer from those people who just wanted to hurt me.
+No one wanted to sit close to me or be part of the group.
+It was a horrible feeling.
+I felt alone until I found safety hiding my face behind my hair.
+They can look at me but I didn’t want to see them.
 Thank goodness to those magazines and story books hiding from the shelves.
 I had something to do during those years.
-I was always alone.
-I was always placed at the back with broken seat.

-I got used to being ignored and somehow it felt safe.
+I got used to ignoring them and somehow I felt safe.
 I felt like I had the super power of being invisible.
 It was easier for me to move without thinking about what other people think.
 Life was better that way.
 A lot of time to think, to dream, to be anything.

 After classes before I can play out, I had to finish my tasks at home.
-Fill up water containers, wash dishes, or gather some woods for cooking.
-Finish everything early so I can play longer.
+Fill up water containers, wash dishes or gather some woods to cook.
+I have to finish everything early so I can play outside longer.
 We lived near little forests and farms.
-Dragon flies go in search of place to sleep during sunset.
-It was the best part of my days, watching butterflies, catching dragon flies and the sun kissing my skin.
+There were lots of dragonflies around us every sunset.
+It was the best part of the day.
+Just watch those butterflies, play with dragon flies and the sun kissing my skin.
 Watching our shadows slowly fading from the golden rays of the sun.
-Those times when the only beauty I appreciate were the beauty of nature.
-These were the times I missed the most.
+Those times when the only beauty I appreciate was the beauty of nature and time.
+These were times I missed the most.
 The simplicity of life, the freedom and joy that I might not able to feel anywhere again anymore.

-One time I made a kite.
-It wont fly even if it was made of 2 wings and a tail.
-I didn’t understand.
+One day, I made a kite.
+It wont fly even if it was made of two wings and a tail.

 I kept running and running.
-Out of madness both wings were detached rapidly rotating until it started stay up.
-I was so happy!
+Out of madness both wings were detached, rotating rapidly until it started hang in the air.
+My heart was filled with joy.
 It was one of those happy memories I can’t forget.
-I made something that flies high.
-It became my daily routine, something I get excited to wake up to every day –to fly my kite.
+I thought I was a genius.
+It became my daily routine.
+I’ve got something exciting to wake up to every day –to fly my kite.

-But one windy day, like the rest of the days, I was excited!
+But one day, like the rest of the days, I was excited!
 It was windy.
 I thought it was a perfect day to fly my kite.
-I let it go until the string reached the bottom.
-It got so high and so small but the string was getting harder enough to let me know that the wind was strong.
-I rolled it fast but it was too late.
+I let it go until it reached the bottom of the string.
+It got so high and started looking so small.
+The string was becoming so hard, enough to let me know that the wind was strong up there.
+I was rolling it fast but it was too late.
 The string broke and my kite left with the direction of the wind.
 I lost it.

 Carelessness.
-I didn’t realized that the wind was higher and stronger up there.
-I was focused on getting higher and higher -I didn’t consider the capacity of my kite.
-I was still holding the string that connected me to it but my kite’s gone.
+I didn’t realized the wind was higher and stronger up there.
+I was focused on going higher and higher -I didn’t consider the capacity of my kite.
+I was still holding the string that connected me to it but my kite was gone.